 Enhanced Flight Vision Systems.
-The AC describes EFVS operations, information and documentation operators should include in an application, and the expectations
+The AC describes EFVS operations, information and documentation required for a complete C048 application, and the expectations

 3) Volume 4, Chapter 17, Section 2,

 support or when directed by guidance:

 Volume 3, Chapter 1, Section 1 as

 a general guideline for evaluating all EFVS authorization applications, to include applications to amend an existing authorization.
 Inspectors should consult

 (other than part

 may request to have an LOA issued to facilitate EFVS operational approvals issued by foreign Civil Aviation Authorities (CAA).
 No formal evaluation is required

-Volume 3, Chapter 1, Section 1 provides
+Volume 4, Chapter 17, Section 2 provides

 administrative instructions for proper issuance of the authorization.